Adoption Procedures

 About EGRR’s dogs

-We are fortunate to have a waiting list of people wanting to adopt a Golden which allows us to fairly quickly place a dog once he is deemed by his foster home to be ready to be adopted.
-The average time an applicant waits to get a call on a dog is usually only weeks but it is impossible to accurately predict the wait time because it depends on so many factors.
-Among those are the age and gender the applicant is requesting, their home and yard situation, their previous dog experience, the ages of children in the family and if they have any other pets.
-It also depends on the ages, etc of the dogs that Rescue has available.
-One week we might have several young dogs and weeks later we may take in several older dogs.
-The average length of time a dog is in foster care is 3 weeks during which time his/her behavior and temperament is assessed and the dog’s medical needs are seen to.
-Believing that the right match is the most important issue, we make a list of criteria that we feel are necessary in insure success in the placement of each dog.
-With those criteria in mind, our Placement Team then reviews our waiting list for those families who meet these criteria.
-If several people/families are good matches, we call the applicant who has been waiting the longest.
-The volunteer from the Placement Team will tell the applicant everything she knows about the dog and answer all questions.
+Believing that the right match for the benefit of the dog is the most important issue, when a dog is ready to be adopted, we make a list of criteria that we feel are necessary in insure success in the placement of that dog.
+With those criteria in mind, our Placement Team then reviews our waiting list for those families who meet these criteria best suited to the future needs and care of the rescue dog.
+If several people/families are thought to be “best” matches, we take into consideration the applicant who has been waiting the longest but the “match” is the most important part of the decision process.
+We do not follow a “first come, first served” policy.
+A volunteer from the Placement Team will tell the applicant everything she knows about the dog and answer all questions.
 If the applicant is still interested after this discussion, they will be given the phone number for the foster home so that they can call them and ask them questions and arrange to meet the dog.
 Details of this will be discussed with the Placement Team member at the time of the phone call.

 We have a policy of full disclosure and will tell the adopter everything we know about the dog’s behavior and health history.
 Although very rare, some behavior or medical problems will not show themselves for months or longer and could not have been predicted when the dog was in our care.
 As lifetime stewards of every dog we place, EGRR must be notified if an adopter is unable for any reason to keep a dog adopted from us.
 We strongly encourage all adopters to have their new dog checked out by their own vet to establish a baseline and to confirm the health of the dog.